jmhodges/levigo/README.md

 ## Caveats

 Comparators must be written in C in your own library.
+And means to be iterate over WriteBatches must be similarly created.